-How Does SR22 Insurance Work?
+How Does SR22 Insurance Works?

 Obtaining an SR22 certificate, commonly known as SR22 insurance is a simple way for drivers to prove financial responsibility and restore their licenses after suspension.
 A standard SR22 insurance policy must meet the minimum auto insurance requirements in Ohio to facilitate coverage for bodily injury and property damage in the event of an accident that you caused.
 An SR22 certificate only provides liability coverage, meaning that your car or personal property are not covered by the policy.
 If the damage exceeds the minimum liability limits, you have to cover the excess costs out of pocket.

-When Would I Need SR22 Insurance?
+When Would I Need an Ohio SR-22 Coverage?

 In Ohio, the SR22 certificate is also referred to as the SR22 bond or the certificate of financial responsibility.
 The abbreviation SR in ‘SR22’ denotes Safety Responsibility.
 Its intended to protect citizens from hazardous drivers.
 Any person who commits a traffic violation in Ohio is required to file for an SR22 form.
 If your driver’s license is suspended due to a traffic violation, you’ll need to file for an SR22 certificate to have it reinstated.
 There are a number of cases where you may be required to file for an SR22 form, including: